MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-views-and-dashboards.md

 ---
 ms.assetid: 02424d39-72a5-4b7f-93ad-637f3e6e7da1
-title: Views and Dashboards in Management Pack for Azure SQL Managed Instance
+title: Views and dashboards in Management Pack for Azure SQL Managed Instance
 description: This article explains how to view database and server views in Management Pack for Azure SQL Managed Instance
 author: TDzakhov
 ms.author: v-tdzakhov